ggyusangteam/neon-exit/README.md

-This is a rhythm learning action game
+This is a rhythm running action game